What Is Irish Moss Seaweed?

 How To Make Irish Sea Moss Gel

-- To make Irish sea moss gel, start with 2 oz. of your whole, wild caught sea moss.
+- To make Irish sea moss gel, start with 2 oz. of your whole, wild crafted sea moss.

 - Thoroughly rinse away any sand and debris then soak up to 24 hours in spring water.
 The size of the sea moss will multiply.